 \section{Introduction}

-Semantic segmentation is a fundamental task in computer vision, which aims to assign a class label to each pixel in the input image.
-Semantic segmentation has broad applications in real-world scenarios, including autonomous driving, medical image processing, computational photography, etc. Therefore, deploying state-of-the-art (SOTA) semantic segmentation models on edge devices is in great demand to benefit a wide range of users.
+High-resolution dense prediction is a fundamental task in computer vision and has broad applications in the real world, including autonomous driving, medical image processing, computational photography, etc. Therefore, deploying state-of-the-art (SOTA) high-resolution dense prediction models on hardware devices can benefit many use cases.

-However, there is a large gap between the computational cost required by SOTA semantic segmentation models and the limited resources of edge devices.
-It makes deploying these models on edge devices impractical.
-In particular, semantic segmentation is a dense prediction task requiring high-resolution images and strong context information extraction ability to work well \cite{badrinarayanan2017segnet,ronneberger2015u,yu2015multi,zhao2017pyramid,yuan2020object,wang2020deep}.
-Therefore, directly porting efficient model architecture from image classification is unsuitable for semantic segmentation.
+However, there is a large gap between the computational cost required by SOTA high-resolution dense prediction models and the limited resources of hardware devices.
+It makes using these models in real-world applications impractical.
+In particular, high-resolution dense prediction models require high-resolution images and strong context information extraction ability to work well \cite{badrinarayanan2017segnet,ronneberger2015u,chen2017deeplab,zhao2017pyramid,yuan2020object,wang2020deep}.
+Therefore, directly porting efficient model architectures from image classification is unsuitable for high-resolution dense prediction.